-- 1. On arrival at site, hand in delivery note making sure that the customer is aware of the brand and quantity of material. - 2.
+- 1. On arrival at site, report to the customer, making sure that they are aware of the brand and quantity of material being delivered. - 2.
 Obtain precise instructions as to the delivery inlet pipe and any keys required. - 3.
 Ask for details of all silo level warning devices fitted, and verify that they work and ask for confirmation that there is sufficient room to safely take the quantity being delivered. - 4.
 Ensure that silo product discs on inlet pipes correspond to product being delivered, if not check.
 Obtain a signature for authority to discharge into the silo before commencement of discharge.